heroisaprinciple/findEducator/README.md

 5. Run `rails db:seed` to populate your database with necessary info.

+6. Run `rails s` in one terminal.

-6. Go to educator directory (which is a React app) and run `npm install` there.
+7. Go to educator directory (which is a React app) and run `npm install` there (in second terminal).

-7. Run `npm start` to start the React app.
+8. Run `npm start` to start the React app.

-8. Enter 'Yes' when it is asked to change the server as rails api runs on port 3000, but React app runs on port 3001.
+9. Enter 'Yes' when it is asked to change the server as rails api runs on port 3000, but React app runs on port 3001.

 Good.
 Let's go.